SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 <h3> Supports and Resistors </h3>

 Senkou B identifies what could be resistance or support in the future.
-The longer (horizontal) the SenkouB, the greater the indication of support or resistance that the SenkouB itself provides.
+The longer (horizontal) the Senkou B, the greater the indication of support or resistance that the SenkouB itself provides.
 For this reason Senkou B is excellent for trailing stop.

 ![fM3H7EWz](https://user-images.githubusercontent.com/57445485/126191763-4c00376f-8331-4a4a-a4c1-64b9840be2c8.png)